Dorothy Lee Carson -- North

 NORTH -- Graveside services for Ms. Dorothy Lee Carson, 64, of North, will be held 2:30 p.m.
 Sunday, April 25, 2021, at Heavenly Rest Memorial Park, Cannon Bridge Road, Cordova, with interment to follow.
-The Rev. Copeland Riley is officiating.
+Pastor Bernard Phelps is officiating.

 Ms. Carson passed away on Sunday, April 18, 2021, at the Dreamland Residential Care, North.